Piles, Anal Fissures and Anal Fistula Surgery

 What are hemorrhoids or Piles?

-Hemorrhoids – represents a dilation of the veins in the area (anus and rectum) and surrounding tissue.
-It is similar to varicose veins that can occur in the lower limbs.
+Hemorrhoids - represent dilatation of veins in this area (anus and rectum) and surrounding tissues.
+They are similar to varicose veins that may appear on the lower limbs.

 - Constipation or diarrhea

 - Spicy diet, alcohol consumption

 Signs and symptoms in hemorrhoidal or piles disease

 External haemorrhoids or piles are visible around the anus.
 The internal haemorrhoids or piles are not visible outside and are seen only during Proctoscopy.

 The hemorrhoidal disease can be asymptomatic or with discrete symptomatology (itching, irritation, discomfort, sero-mucopurulent secretions).
 It can be clinically translated into three types of signs that are already complications of the disease:

 When you don't treat piles, complications can occur.

 - both internal and external haemorrhoids or piles may thrombose, causing severe pain.